Sweet and crunchy macarons flavored with black sesame and filled with black sesame buttercream! Enjoy these Black Sesame Macarons!

 Macaron Cafe is located in a corner on the top floor of Gurney Plaza – a big and very modern mall in Georgetown, Penang.
 We ordered a big cup of coffee and enjoyed a macaron sampler including Strawberry Bubblegum + Double Mint (my husband’s choices) and Mango + French Vanilla flavors.

-But not only macarons were offered, there were also cheese cakes and rainbow cakes with either vanilla or chocolate icing and cake pops; even a regular lunch menu with sandwiches and salads etc.
+But not only macarons were offered, there were also cheese cakes and rainbow cakes with either vanilla or chocolate icing, and of course, cake pops; even a regular lunch menu with sandwiches and salads etc.

 I just love how modern baking trends are so widely available in Malaysia, like the macaron stand we discovered in front of a movie theater.
 My most favorite macaron artist – Aleena from Crumbs – is also located in Kuala Lumpur, Malaysia.
-I am so sad I didn’t know that, when we were in Kuala Lumpur.
-Would have loved to visit her 😀
+I am so sad I didn’t know that when we were in Kuala Lumpur.
+I would have loved to visit her 😀

 Would you like to create some black sesame flavored macarons at home?
-Why don’t you try the following recipe.
+Why don’t you try the following recipe?
 It is by Amy from U Try It.
+So Let’s Try It!

 - pinch of salt